 We still manage to drink an excessive amount of alcohol over the festive ‘break’, but we still have to seclude ourselves from activities with family and friends.
 While they’re out drinking mulled wine and eggnog, we battle on with journal articles, past papers and 5,000 word essays.

 It’s hard to keep up with Christmas spirits when you have a massive work load.

 1. They are straight after Christmas and New Years… who in their right mind wants to revise then?

-2. You honestly have not done as much revision as you said you would.
+2. You’ve done NO WAY NEAR as much revision as you told yourself you would…

 3. The alcohol you used to numb the pain of revising has killed half your brain cells.